 gtid_owned: The set of GTIDs owned by this client (session), or by all clients, together with the thread ID of the owner (global).
 Read-only.

-init_slave: Statements that are executed when a slave connects to a master
+init_slave: Statements that are executed when a replica connects to a source.

-master-info-file: The location and name of the file that remembers the master and where the I/O replication thread is in the master's binary logs
+master-info-file: The location and name of the file that remembers the source and where the I/O replication thread is in the source's binary log.

-master-retry-count: Number of tries the slave makes to connect to the master before giving up
+master-retry-count: Number of tries the replica makes to connect to the source before giving up.

-master_info_repository: Whether to write master status information and replication I/O thread location in the master's binary logs to a file or table
+master_info_repository: Whether to write the connection metadata repository, containing source information and the replication I/O thread location in the source's binary log, to a file or table.

 max_relay_log_size: If nonzero, relay log is rotated automatically when its size exceeds this value.
 If zero, size at which rotation occurs is determined by the value of max_binlog_size.

 relay_log: The location and base name to use for relay logs.

 relay_log_basename: Complete path to relay log, including file name.